return42/sphkerneldoc/linux_src_doc/drivers/base/attribute_container_c.rst

 Description
 -----------

-This funcion is for executing a trigger when you need to know both the container and the classdev.
+This function is for executing a trigger when you need to know both the container and the classdev.
 If you only care about the container, then use \ :c:func:`attribute_container_trigger`\  instead.